 Twelve contractors currently own exploration mining contracts issued by the International Seabed Authority (ISA) for the extraction of manganese nodules in the Clarion Clipperton Fracture Zone (CCFZ) between Mexico and Hawaii in the eastern central Pacific.
 The eastern Pacific supports an abundance and diversity of pelagic fish and lies on a major trans-Pacific pathway for tuna migration.
 It also contains key migration corridors for leatherback turtles across the Pacific from New Guinea, and from nesting beaches in California and Mexico to feeding grounds.
-It is also important for loggerhead turtles, blackfooted albatross and northern elephant seals.43 Organisms including worms, crustacean larvae, sponges and molluscs, live within and on top of manganese nodules, as they provide one of the only hard substrates on the deep sea floor.
-The nodules are covered with single-celled organisms, and only a few studies have been carried out on these communities due to their delicate nature and the depth at which they live.44 Nodules can take many millions of years to form, some growing by only 1 - 2 mm every million years45, with nodules in the CCFZ growing at 10 - 50 mm every million years.46 Their extraction would remove crucial habitat and cause local extinction of nodule fauna.47
+It is also important for loggerhead turtles, blackfooted albatross and northern elephant seals.
+Organisms including worms, crustacean larvae, sponges and molluscs, live within and on top of manganese nodules, as they provide one of the only hard substrates on the deep sea floor.
+The nodules are covered with single-celled organisms, and only a few studies have been carried out on these communities due to their delicate nature and the depth at which they live.
+Nodules can take many millions of years to form, some growing by only 1 - 2 mm every million years, with nodules in the CCFZ growing at 10 - 50 mm every million years.
+Their extraction would remove crucial habitat and cause local extinction of nodule fauna.47

 The ISA has designated nine Areas of Particular Environmental Interest in the CCFZ.
 Mining is prohibited in these areas in order to protect biodiversity.
 However, areas licensed for mining were deliberately avoided in the placement of these protected areas.
 In other words, the protected areas were designed around the proposed mining sites, in part to protect the interests of mining claim holders, therefore inevitably compromising conservation goals.
 This approach highlights the perilous situation of ocean ecosystems, and reinforces the urgent need for a global network of marine reserves to be designated, both to protect the marine environment from multiple threats and to ensure sustainable use of our oceans into the future.
+Boys in a boat, Papua New Guinea.
+Several communities have expressed their concerns about the environmental and socio-economic impacts of deep sea mining, including the Pacific Conference of Churches (PCC), representing 6.25 million Pacific people. © Markus Mauthe / Greenpeace

-"We are deeply concerned and call people of the Pacific have a right to determine for themselves what they want done on the ocean floor and they must be allowed to speak.
+"We are deeply concerned and call people of the Pacific have a right to determine for themselves what they want done on the ocean floor and to speak.
 The Pacific Conference of Churches were further action should be taken by regional there is empirical evidence on the effect that deep sea mining and have.'